Gun Violence in New Mexico

 Examining the percentage of firearm injury visits by age group in New Mexico is crucial in the effort to combat gun violence.
 This data helps identify vulnerable populations and age-specific patterns of firearm-related injuries, aiding in the development of targeted prevention and intervention programs.
 By understanding which age groups are most affected, public health officials can tailor education, outreach, and support services accordingly.
 Additionally, it provides insights into the underlying factors contributing to gun violence within specific age cohorts, informing policies that address not only the immediate consequences of firearm injuries but also the root causes, ultimately working toward a safer society for all age groups.

-Child (age 1-17) Firearm Injury Emergency Department Visits in NM, 2018-2022
+Child (age 1-17) Firearm Injury Emergency Department (ED) Visits in New Mexico by Year, 2019-2023

-Child (age 1-17) Firearm Injury Emergency Department Visits in New Mexico, 2018-2022
+Child (age 1-17) Firearm Injury Emergency Department (ED) Visits in New Mexico by Year, 2019-2023

-Child firearm injury emergency department visits have increased by 73% between 2018 (90 visits) and 2022 (156 visits)
+Child firearm injury emergency department visits have increased by 75% between 2019 (116 ED visits) & 2023 (203 ED visits)

 Why is this important?